With 'Hawker Fare,' Chef James Syhabout Shares Laotian Food He Grew Up With

 "A lot of Thai food as we know it — laap, papaya salad — it's originated in Laos, it's actually Lao food," he says.

 James says he spent a lot of hours at his mother's restaurant growing up.
-Because of that he says he missed a lot of events, such as birthday parties, and play dates while he was washing pots and pans and picking the stems off of chilies.
+Because of that he says he missed a lot birthday parties and other events while he was washing pots and pans and picking the stems off of chilies.

 That being said, he loved how stimulating a kitchen could be.
 The smells, the sounds and getting to learn how to use the tools of the kitchen were all things he enjoyed.
 By his sophomore year of high school, his mind was made up: He would become a chef.